dupdob/AocAutomaton/FAQ.md

 or unit test, it will also ask you to provide the result's translation (and check it against the expected answer).

+### 13. My solver is slow, what can I do?
+First of all, AoCAutomaton does not impose any performance overhead on your solver.

-### 13. How do I handle exceptions in my solver?
+### 14. How do I handle exceptions in my solver?
-Aoc Automation does not handle exceptions in your solver.
-They will be thrown as usual.
+Aoc Automation does not catch nor handle exceptions in your solver.
+They will be thrown as usual and there is no high level exception catching for now.
+So you should handle them within your solver if you need to.

-### 14. How to I test part of my solver?
+### 15. How to I test part of my solver?
 See question 10 above.
 You can use the `UnitTestAttribute` attribute to test any part of your solver.
 This is useful for testing complex logic or algorithms that are not directly related to the puzzle input.